eXascaleInfolab/recimpute/README.md

 # ADARTS: A Recommender System for Imputation Techniques in Time Series Data

 ADARTS is a recommendation system of imputation techniques for missing values in time series.
 The system can be trained on custom datasets or used as-is with no prior configuration required.
 ADARTS can predict the most suitable algorithm to reconstruct missing parts of a real-world time series.
-Technical details can be found in our paper: <a href="/">TODO</a>.
+Technical details can be found in our paper: <a href="/">A-DARTS: Stable Model Selection for Data Repair in Time Series</a> (Under review).